ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/intersect.md

 # INTERSECT Clause {#intersect-clause}

 The `INTERSECT` clause returns only those rows that result from first and second queries.
-The queries must match the number of columns, order, type, and names.
+The queries must match the number of columns, order, and type.
 The result of `INTERSECT` can contain duplicate rows.

 Multiple `INTERSECT` statements execute left to right if brackets are not specified.
 The `INTERSECT` operator has a higher priority than the `UNION` and `EXCEPT` clause.